NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 gtf=/data/Bspc-training/shared/rnaseq_jan2025/human_GRCh38/gencode.v47.primary_assembly.annotation.gtf
 ```

 We'll create output directories, but with the `-p` option.
-This will make sure that `mkdir` will create the directory only if it does not exist, and it won't throw an error if it does exist.
+This will make sure that `mkdir` will create the directory only if it does not exist, it won't throw an error if it does exist, and even if we make a nested directory

 ``` bash
 # make all of the output directories